Nebraska wine

-Nebraska wine is wine made from grapes grown in the U.S. state of Nebraska.
 Nebraska's oldest winery was founded in 1994, and about thirty-five commercial wineries operate across the state.
 Wine quality varies across the state, however several wineries have won Best of Show titles during the States first 25 years of commercial wine production.
 Five of those titles were won with wines made of the states #1 wine produced from the Variety Edelweiss.
 Other wins were made with a dry Brianna, Vignole and a Marechel Foch Rose' wine.
 The vast majority of these wineries are small and sell most of their wine to tourists who visit the winery in person.
 The University of Nebraska–Lincoln has a program in viticulture.
 There are no designated American Viticultural Areas in Nebraska.

 History

 The wine and grape industry in Nebraska began in the late 19th century, by the end of which 5000 acre of grapes were in production, with most vineyards located in the counties of southeastern Nebraska adjacent to the Missouri River.
 The Nebraska wine industry was devastated in the 1910s by Prohibition; after the repeal of Prohibition in 1933, the remaining commercial grape industry in Nebraska was destroyed by a storm in November 1940.

 The wine and grape industry in Nebraska was dormant until the mid-1980s; the passage of the Nebraska Farm Wineries Act by the Nebraska Legislature in 1986 increased the amount of wine that a Nebraska winery could produce from 200 USgal to 50000 USgal.
 Even in the early 1990s, fewer than 10 acre of vineyards were in cultivation in the state.

 The first winery in Nebraska since Prohibition, Cuthills Vineyard in Pierce, opened December 1994.
 Since then, 28 additional wineries have opened across the entire state.